 He can write beauty and ugliness, nobleness, and perversion to the extreme.
 Victor Hugo has the right to be arrogant.

 "Notre Dame de Paris" was created by Hugo with his heart, which is full of his love and hatred, sustenance and hope, and poured his own deep and sincere feelings.

 He used his peculiar imagination to outline exaggerated but thought-provoking scenes, expressing the meaning of beauty and ugliness moving and long.

 Not everything in everything is humane beauty.
-Ugly is next to beauty, deformity is close to beauty, ugliness is hidden behind the sublime, beauty and evil coexist, darkness and light coexist.
+Ugly is next to beauty, deformity is close to beauty, ugliness is hidden behind the sublime, beauty and evil coexist, and darkness and light coexist.

-The poet uses the subject word "love" to lead the characters in the book and uses a contrasting technique to show the beauty and ugliness vividly.
+The poet uses the subject word "love" to lead the characters in the book and uses a contrasting technique to show beauty and ugliness vividly.
 When they wanted to separate him from the bone he was holding, he fell down and turned into dust.

 The poet cast Quasimodo with his soul.
 Among the many so-called men who loved Esmeralda, he was the last one to appear.
 However, he was the one who shocked my soul the most.